particle-iot/docs/src/content/reference/device-os/firmware.md

 If the cloud connection is turned on and trying to connect to the cloud unsuccessfully, Particle.publish may block for 20 seconds to 5 minutes.
 Checking `Particle.connected()` can prevent this.

 For the time being there exists no way to access a previously published but TTL-unexpired event.

+String variables must be UTF-8 encoded.
+You cannot send arbitrary binary data or other character sets like ISO-8859-1.
+If you need to send binary data you can use a text-based encoding like [Base64](https://github.com/rickkas7/Base64RK).

 **NOTE 1:** Currently, a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
 Back to back burst of 4 messages will take 4 seconds to recover.